4 Going on to further and higher education

 Governments justify these financial arrangements on the basis that graduates end up in better paid jobs than non-graduates.
 They argue that the money paid for further and higher education should be viewed as an investment for the future – and therefore it’s worth the cost.

 But whatever the economic justification, getting a degree is a costly exercise.
-Students are now graduating with debts well in excess of £40,000.
+Students are now graduating with debts often well in excess of £50,000.
 Looking at this figure, you’ll see why understanding the cost of education after you’ve left school is so important.

 You need to consider taking courses that will help your future career, but you also need to balance this by making sure you’ll like the subjects you’ll be studying.